bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 My HTML code has two heading tags, each with the class name glow.

-In the corresponding CSS code, I\'ve added the text shadow effects for that class.
+In the corresponding CSS code, I&apos;ve added the text shadow effects for that class.

 ![](images2/media/image208.png){width="3.0in" height="1.78125in"}I can
-use the output to determine whether I need to adjust the color effects until I\'m happy with it.
+use the output to determine whether I need to adjust the color effects until I&apos;m happy with it.

-That\'s all my examples.
+That&apos;s all my examples.
 In this section, you learned how to add effects to your text using a few simple rules in CSS.

 ## Text effects cheat sheet